CMSgov/qpp-measures-data/claims-related/README.md

 # Summary
+**See single_source/README.md the latest approach for creating a single source file from a CSV.
+Other files are kept to compare the latest approach against if interested**

 This directory contains resources for parsing the single source spreadsheet to produce a JSON file containing measure eligibility and performance information.

 This file is then used during the enrichment of the measures data to include those attributes.
 # Running